thoughtworks-jumpstart/guides/docs/frontend-web-development/single-page-application.md

 - Model, the data that end-user would see
 - Controller, logics that updates the model also controls what the user can or cannot do

 When a user loads a page, the View would take the information it needs from the model and present it to the user.
-When a user does an action, the controller will determine can the action be done(check for permissions, validation) then execute the action most likely to update the model.
-The View would take the updated model and present the newly updated View to the user.
+When a user does an action, the controller will determine can the action be done(check for permissions, validation) then execute the action most likely to view or update the model.
+The View would take the updated model and present it to the user.

 ## Server-Side Rendering